NITCbase/nitcbase.github.io/docs/Misc/Indexing.md

 Going forward, we will be assuming simpler values than the actual sizes of NITCbase in the interest of easier understanding.

-We will be taking the size of a [record block](../Design/Physical%20Layer.md#record-block-structure) as 320 bytes analogous to the 2048 bytes in NITCBase.
+We will be taking the size of a [record block](../Design/Physical%20Layer.md#record-block-structure) as 320 bytes analogous to the 2048 bytes in NITCbase.
 Therefore, keeping all other factors the same, the number of slots per block would be 4.

 $$
 \#Slots = L = \left \lfloor \frac {320 - 32} {((16 * \#Attributes(K)) + 1)} \right \rfloor